lyteword/kjv/1-john/chapter-3.md

 <sup>15</sup> Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.

-<sup>16</sup> Hereby perceive we the love **, because he laid down his life for us: and we ought to lay down *our* lives for the brethren.
+<sup>16</sup> Hereby perceive we the love *of God*, because he laid down his life for us: and we ought to lay down *our* lives for the brethren.

 <sup>17</sup> But whoso hath this world’s good, and seeth his brother have need, and shutteth up his bowels *of compassion* from him, how dwelleth the love of God in him?